ExponentialML/Text-To-Video-Finetuning/README.md

 ## Training Results

 With a lot of data, you can expect training results to show at roughly 2500 steps at a constant learning rate of 5e-6.
-Play around with learning rates to see what works best for you (5e-6, 3e-5, 1e-4).

 When finetuning on a single video, you should see results in half as many steps.

 After training, you should see your results in your output directory.

 By default, it should be placed at the script root under `./outputs/train_<date>`

 ## Deprecation
 If you want to use the V1 repository, you can use the branch [here](https://github.com/ExponentialML/Text-To-Video-Finetuning/tree/version/first-release).